Here are some of the most 'Frequently Asked Questions' about Calvary United Methodist Church.

 When are your services and what are they like?

 We have two regular scheduled worship services on Sunday morning.
-At 8:30 AM we have a Praise and Worship Service, at 11:00 AM we have a Traditional Service as well as time for Sunday School in between at 9:45 AM.
-There is a fully staffed nursery available through the morning.
+At 8:30 AM we have a Contemporary Worship Service, at 11:00 AM we have a Traditional Worship Service as well as time for Sunday School in between at 9:45 AM.
+There is a fully staffed nursery available throughout the morning.

 We celebrate Communion on the 1st Sunday of each month.
 In the United Methodist Church, we have ”open” communion, where anyone is welcome to come forward, regardless of membership in this or any other church.
 The only requirement is that one has a desire to be in relationship with Christ and is open to receiving God's grace.